 seemed the best option

-(something exceedingly unlikely to be true), then my code was in severe need of
+(it was not), then my code was in severe need of

-may be
+might be

 the best solution; however, typically because conditionals, loops, and/or